 The price ranges from $3,500 to $4,000.
 Pricing will decrease if you are an Ontario resident eligible for ADP.

-The Best Hearing Aid Brands and Devices of 2021
+The Best Hearing Aid Brands and Devices to Consider

 Even if you know how to shop for a hearing aid, parsing through all of the hearing aid companies can be overwhelming.